derekm1215/terraform-getting-started/terraform-getting-started.md

 Destroy complete!
 Resources: 2 destroyed.
 ```
-## Inspect the State
+## Verify the Destruction
 Use the `terraform state list` command to ensure Terraform deleted the resources.

 ```shell
 $ terraform state list
 ```
-The command should return nothing and the `terraform.tfstate` file will be empty.
+The command should return nothing, and the `terraform.tfstate` file is now empty.

 ## Next Steps

-Follow the rest of the [Docker with Terraform](https://developer.hashicorp.com/terraform/tutorials/docker-get-started) tutorial and continue your learning.
+You have now learned the basics of deploying infrastructure with Terraform.
+To learn more about Terraform, including modifications, variables, outputs, and more, follow the rest of the [Docker with Terraform](https://developer.hashicorp.com/terraform/tutorials/docker-get-started) tutorial.